-Step #9: Or if this defect is linked to any other defect or you can do so, by choosing “Linked Entities” from the left side bar and choose the other defect that is causing or effecting this defect.
+Step #9: Or if this Defect is linked to any other Defect or you can do so, by choosing “Linked Entities” from the left sidebar and choose the other Defect that is causing or affecting this Defect.

 That finishes our end to end flow from Release to defects.

-For more details on how to write a good defect report, refer this sample defect report.
+For more details on how to write a good Defect Report, refer to this sample Defect Report.

-1) We have worked with adding a new cycle under a release in the tutorial number 3 and it is mainly a testing related activity.
+#1) We have worked with adding a new cycle under a release in tutorial number 3 and it is mainly a testing-related activity.
 Similarly, you can add a “New Milestone” signifying a certain step in your Project Management Activities.

-2) Even though ALM is test management tool, the development and other support teams also have access to it.
-One of the reasons is to update the defect status.
+#2) Even though ALM is a Test Management tool, the development, and other support teams also have access to it.
+One of the reasons is to update the Defect status.

-Now you are equipped with everything you needed to know on how to use QC for all your test management activities.
-All we need to know now, is how to use its analysis features to make the test reporting and metric collection activities an integral part of your QA process.
+Now you are equipped with everything you needed to know how to use QC for all your Test Management activities.
+All we need to know now is how to use its analysis features to make the test reporting and metric collection activities an integral part of your QA process.

-Again you may want to visit and bookmark our first Quality Center Tutorial page where we have listed all the tutorial in this training series.
+Again you may want to visit and bookmark our first Quality Center Tutorial page where we have listed all the tutorials in this training series.